 A decade ago, many people saw marijuana legalization as a fringe issue, not a serious policy question.
 This year, voters in four states passed...

 Before coming to Thomas Jefferson, Professor Kreit worked as an associate at Morrison & Foerster in San Francisco and clerked for the Honorable M. Blane Michael on the U.S. Fourth Circuit Court of Appeals.
-Professor Kreit has taught in Hangzhou, China and Nice, France in Thomas Jefferson’s study abroad programs and as a visiting faculty member at Boston College Law School.
-He continues to practice law as a member of the Appellate Defenders Inc. panel, representing indigent defendants in state criminal appeals.
+Professor Kreit has taught in Thomas Jefferson’s study abroad programs in Hangzhou, China and Nice, France, and as a visiting faculty member at Boston College Law School and the Ohio State University Moritz College of Law.
+He continues to practice law as a member of the Appellate Defenders Inc. panel, representing indigent defendants in state criminal appeals by court appointment.

 Professor Kreit is actively involved in the community.
-He is a member of the City of San Diego’s Ethics Commission, which is responsible for monitoring, administering, and enforcing the City’s governmental ethics laws.
+Since 2013, he has served as a member of the City of San Diego’s Ethics Commission, which is responsible for administering and enforcing the City’s governmental ethics laws.
 From 2009 to 2010, he served as Chair of the City of San Diego’s Medical Marijuana Task Force.